Sanketarali/Student-Mark-Predictor/README.md

 1.the number of courses they have opted for<br>
 2.the average time studied per day by students<br>
 3.marks obtained by students<br>

+# How  did I do?

+The dataset I am using for the student marks prediction task is downloaded from Kaggle.
+Now let’s start with this task by importing the necessary Python libraries and dataset:<br>